 Hausansicht Friedrichstadtpalast am Abend.
 Der Palast ist hell erleuchtet, die Straße ist leer ohne Autos und Menschen.
 Photo: Bernd Brundert

-History of the Friedrichstadtpalast
+History of the Friedrichstadt-Palast

-The history of the Friedrichstadtpalast begins in the 19th century.
+The Friedrichstadt-Palast in the 19th century

-Friedrichstadtpalast History and Show Highlights – The Famous “Girl Row”
+Kickline: The Famous “Girl Row”

 The famous line of girls at the Friedrichstadtpalast in their silver costumes on the purple-lit stage.
 In the middle stands a man in a black suit.
 Photo: Markus Nass